NHS hearing aids and batteries present an alternative resource to assist the hard of hearing.

 The batteries usually come in packs of six so you will have spare batteries after you open the package.

 Make sure each battery has a protective seal on it before you change the battery.
 In cases where the seal is compromised, it is highly likely that the battery will not perform well.
-All hearing aid batteries are zinc air, which means they become active when they make first contact with air and this process is not reversible and commences as soon as the seal on the bottom is removed.
+All hearing aid batteries are zinc air, which means they become active when they first make contact with air and this process is not reversible and commences as soon as the seal on the bottom is removed.

 The average life of a battery varies depending on the amplification you use and how many hours per day you wear your hearing aid.
 The battery life could be anywhere between a week and a few months, assuming you use fresh batteries and store them and the device properly.
 To keep your batteries safe, it is best not to mix them with old ones, avoid putting them near metal objects (e.g. keys), ensure the seal stays in place until you need to use them or store them in a battery caddy.